-Pain in the breast, particularly breast pain that doesn’t go away.
+Pain in the breast, particularly breast pain that does not go away.
 Pain is not usually a symptom of breast cancer, but it should be reported to a doctor.

-If you are concerned about one or more symptoms or signs on this list, please talk with your doctor.
-You doctor will ask how long and how often you’ve been experiencing the symptom(s), in addition to other questions.
-This is to help find out the cause of the problem, called a diagnosis.
+If you are concerned about any changes you experience, please talk with your doctor.
+You doctor will ask how long and how often you have been experiencing the symptom(s), in addition to other questions.
+This is to help figure out the cause of the problem, called a diagnosis.